IBMDeveloperUK/Image-Mitosis/README.md

 # Image Mitosis
-An experiment in measuring the efficiency and performance of various serverless cloud platforms (starting with IBM Cloud)
+An experiment in measuring the efficiency and performance of various serverless cloud platforms (starting with IBM Cloud).
+Also, it's a really fun programming challenge.

 ## Purpose